-In this article we will discuss software development life cycle.
-We all are familiar with the term life cycle which means a course of events or stages that bring something in existence.
-So in simple words software development life cycle means a course of events of development of a software.
-The aim of software development life cycle is to build a high quality and efficient software using the least amount of time.
+In this article, we will discuss the software development life cycle.
+We all are familiar with the term life cycle which means a course of events or stages that bring something into existence.
+So in simple words, a software development life cycle means a course of events of the development of software.
+The aim of the software development life cycle is to build high quality and efficient software using the least amount of time.
 There are numerous software development life cycle procedures and methodologies but every development cycle has one thing in common and that is that they have 7 phases, steps or stages.

 7 Phases of Software Development Life Cycle

 As discussed earlier every software development life cycle has 7 phases.
 These phases are as follows:

 - Planning: This phase of the software development life cycle is related to research of the product that is under consideration.
 Detailed market analysis is done in this step and feasibility of the product is calculated.
 Technical aspects of the products are also brought into consideration and detailed technical analysis is also done.
 In this step we analyze the advantages and disadvantages of the software development method that is being used.
 After figuring out this we can work on increasing the advantages and reducing the disadvantages.
 The most important step in this phase is to understand what the exact requirements of your customer are.
 In order to ensure that the customer requirements are clear the developers should take regular feedback from the customer.
 This feedback can be in the form of meetings with the customer, giving customers questionnaires to fill out, performing surveys etc. In some scenarios even the customer is not sure what they want and in such cases it is the job of the team to ensure that they provide customers with proper information, take proper feedback, understand their needs, and then propose a solution to them.
 Customer approval is the most important step in this phase.